 iPhones are some of the most secure smartphones in the market today and it’s basically because of the way iOS works. iOS is designed to be a closed system or sandbox where each application runs within its own designated space, minimizing the interaction between the apps and the operating system.

 Unlike Android smartphones that allow you to download anything from the internet (haven for viruses and malware), most of the viruses or malware created for iPhones were made for the sake of research and are not in circulation online.

 Apple is also known to conduct third-party app checks before they can be uploaded onto the App Store.
 So basically, unless you have unlocked your iPhone (Jail-breaking) or your iOS is not updated to the latest firmware, it’s highly unlikely that your iPhone is infected with a virus or malware.

-There are a number of ways by which you can check if your iPhone has a virus or malware.
+There are a number of ways by which you can check if your iPhone has a virus or malware, they are:

 Before I get into how to check your iPhone for a virus or malware, if your iPhone is exhibiting any of these signs DO NOT PANIC.
 Calmly read on to figure out what can be done.

 Check if Your iPhone is Jail-broken

 Normally, users jail-break their iPhones to download and install applications that are not available on the App Store.
 The problem here is that jail-breaking your iPhone can increase your chances of contracting a virus or malicious code either via the app you download or from the website you accessed to download the app from.